 Mountain Guide Hernan was born in the province of Buenos Aires, and from an early age he began to travel with his parents.
 In those journeys was born his taste for traveling, exploring and climbing.
 Not only has he climbed throughout the Argentine Republic while traveling, but that love for wandering in the mountains brought him to Mendoza in 2005, where he began his career as a porter while he was being certified as a mountain guide by the Argentine Association of Mountain Guides, porting and guiding in the Cordon del Plata and Aconcagua Provincial Park.
 Hernan also works as a ski instructor and climber on ice and rock, and also keeps alive his passion for climbing all year round in Argentina, Chile, Spain, Italy, and France.
-Among his achievements in the mountains, he made or repeated some of the most difficult routes in the Andes mountain range.
+Hernan has worked and trained in the Pacific Northwest as well as climbed Denali with our Alpine Ascents Senior Staff Among his achievements in the mountains, he made or repeated some of the most difficult routes in the Andes mountain range.
 Undoubtedly, Hernan is one of the best guides that Mount Aconcagua has today.
 Not only for his professionalism, but also for his passion to bring the mountain to all those who seek adventure.

 Mount Aconcagua, (20 Guided Expeditions, 16 + Summits by three routes) Mendoza, Argentina.